freenas/freenas-docs/userguide/storage.rst

 Adding L2ARC or SLOG Devices
 """"""""""""""""""""""""""""

-:menuselection:`Storage --> Volumes --> Volume Manager`
+:menuselection:`Storage --> Volumes --> Volume Manager` (see
-(see :numref:`Figure %s <create_zfs_pool_volman_fig>`)
+:numref:`Figure %s <create_zfs_pool_volman_fig>`) is also used to add L2ARC or SLOG SSDs to improve volume performance for specific use cases.
-is also used to add L2ARC or SLOG SSDs to improve specific types of volume performance.
-This is described in more detail in the :ref:`ZFS Primer`.
+Refer to the :ref:`ZFS Primer` to determine if the system will benefit or suffer from the addition of the device.

-After the SSDs have been physically installed, click the :guilabel:`Volume Manager` button and choose the volume from the :guilabel:`Volume to extend` drop-down menu.
+Once the SSD has been physically installed, click the :guilabel:`Volume Manager` button and choose the volume from the :guilabel:`Volume to extend` drop-down menu.
 Click the :guilabel:`+` next to the SSD in the :guilabel:`Available disks` list.